-As part of the services we provide as a Charitable Fund, we collect and maintain personal information which may include your name, current and previous addresses, your occupation and
+As part of the services we provide as a Charitable Fund, we collect and maintain personal information which may include your name, current and previous addresses, your occupation, employment and

 HOW WE COLLECT INFORMATION

 We collect personal information in a number of ways, including: